smartaquametering/smartPhotometer/README.md

 ### Color measurement

+Color assessment focusses on the optical characteristics of the material, i.e. its ability to modify incident light waves.
+If an object is exposed to light, it reflects a certain portion of the light, absorbs another portion and transmits the rest.

+- *Reflectance* is the basic value for color measurement at reflecting materials (surfaces).
+- *Transmittance* is the basic value for color measurement at transparent materials (clear liquids, foils).

+Color perception is, like any other spatial perception, three-dimensional.
+This means that colors can be described by three clear measures of quantity like e.g. lightness, hue and saturation.

 CIE 1931 is a Color Matching System that specify a measured color numerically by 3 functions called the RGB color matching functions.

 Color Matching functions have three fixed primary colors and each function outputs the amount of primary needed to create a desired color when all three are mixed.